 The best way to get that: Offer value in the conversation itself.

-Reach out often through multiple media: It takes an average of 7 times just to get a cold prospect to agree to have an initial meeting.
+Reach out often through multiple media: It takes an average of 7 times just to get a cold prospect to agree to have an initial sales meeting.
 If you give up after leaving just 3 voicemails or sending 3 emails, you're not even giving yourself a chance to succeed.

 You’ll connect with some cold prospects, but you're missing out on the majority of prospects you could be connecting with.